cuba fuel shortage

 Internet Access in Cuba in 2024

 We know more about the fuel shortages and that’s because more Cubans (and visitors to the island) are online.
+There’s not only WiFi across the island (albeit paid for), many tourists now visit and buy a SIM card, or an eSIM so they’re able to get news while they’re on the island.
+And share their own news.

 FREE 100MB + 10% DISCOUNT AT CHECKOUT